YiDingg/YiDingg/Notes/Matlab/MatlabNotes(0)-Preparation.md

 ## Else

-For more advanced functions and tips, you can refer to the [Matlab --> File Exchange](https://www.mathworks.com/matlabcentral/fileexchange) and [Matlab --> Documentation](https://www.mathworks.com/help/matlab/).
+For more advanced functions and tips, you can refer to the [Matlab --> File Exchange](https://www.mathworks.com/matlabcentral/fileexchange) and [Matlab --> Help Center](https://www.mathworks.com/help/matlab/).